DMCApps/NavigationFragment/ReadMe.md

 - Nullify the initially set root/master/detail fragment after attach as they are not needed in memory anymore.
 - Ability to hide master toggle
 - Remove ClassCastException for attach so that it doesn't clog up the logs.

+###0.1.0
+- Refactored library to be more modular
+- Updated manager to use internal classes to maintain state
+- Updated manager to use lifecycle handlers for the individuals types lifecycle methods.
+- Added in functionality to override the default animations (Please see the Override Default Animations Example)

 ###0.0.5
 - Fixed a major bug whenever you had a fragment that contained a property that was not Serializable the manager would crash on startActivity or Home Button Press.